Class: Prostaglandin Analogs

 Cautions for Latanoprost

-Increased pigmentation of iris develops slowly; may not be evident until after several months to years of latanoprost therapy.1 In clinical studies, noticeable increased pigmentation of the iris generally occurred within the first year of therapy.1 Therapy generally may be continued in the presence of increased iris pigmentation;1 patients should be examined regularly.1 33 36
+Increased pigmentation of iris may not be evident until after several months to years of latanoprost therapy.1 May continue therapy in patients who develop noticeably increased iris pigmentation;1 however, examine these patients regularly.1 33 36

 Macular edema, including cystoid macular edema, reported in aphakic patients, in pseudophakic patients with a torn posterior lens capsule, or in patients with known risk factors for macular edema; use with caution in such patients.1 51 52 53 54 58 61 62 63 64 65

-Use with caution in patients with a history of intraocular inflammation (e.g., iritis, uveitis); use generally not recommended in patients with active intraocular inflammation.1
+Reactivation of herpes simplex keratitis reported.1 Use with caution in patients with a history of herpetic keratitis; avoid use in those with active herpes simplex keratitis since latanoprost may exacerbate inflammation.1

 Common Adverse Effects